remoteintech/remote-jobs/company-profiles/spreaker.md

 ## Remote status

 We are a full remote company since 2016.
-You can choose to work wherever you like, and there is an allocated personal budget for home equipment or coworking fee
+You can choose to work wherever you like, being your home, a cafeteria, a coworking, you name it.

+The company provides an annual personal budget for buying home equipment or for paying a coworking.

+Connecting and empathising with colleagues in a remote environment is challenging.
+During the years we learned to create moments in the day-by-day work to ease this.
+Just to give you an idea we have:
+- Donuts: opt-in, random, 1-to-1 chat about all topics but work
+- Monthly Trivia: where teams challenge each other like in a TV show quiz

+Several people are located in Italy and sometimes people who live nearby meet and work together for a day.

+Once a year we gather together for a company retreat, usually in Europe.

 ## Region

+We are both in US and Europe.
 Tech team is all located in Europe (more or less between CET-2 and CET +2)

 ## Company technologies

-In order to provide our service we mantain several application, using a wide range of technologies:
+In order to provide our service we mantain several application, using a wide range of technologies, just to name a few:
 - Kubernetes, Lambda, SQS, Postgres, Redis, Prometheus
 - PHP, Javascript, Typescript, Scala, Android, Swift, Kotlin